top of page

 The Importance of Dyslexia Assessments for Your Child

-Dyslexia is a common learning difference that primarily affects processing skills involved in reading, writing, and spelling.
-It does not reflect intelligence, many children with dyslexia are bright, creative, and capable, but learn in a different way.
+Dyslexia is a common learning difference.
+It primarily affects the skills involved in reading, writing, and spelling.
+Importantly, it does not reflect intelligence.
+Many children with dyslexia are bright, creative, and capable.
+They simply learn in a different way.

 Who Does Dyslexia Affect?

 Dyslexia affects around 1 in 10 people.
-It can occur in children of all backgrounds and abilities and often runs in families.
-Boys and girls are equally affected, though it is sometimes identified more frequently in boys.
+It can occur in children of all backgrounds and abilities.
+Often, it runs in families.
+Boys and girls are equally affected, although it is sometimes identified more frequently in boys.

 Signs to Look Out For